Customer Advisory

 OCEAN FREIGHT – Chokepoint risk and emergency carrier measures

-Escalated security risk is affecting maritime traffic through key chokepoints, particularly the Strait of Hormuz (and knock-on impacts to broader Middle East routings).
+Escalated security risk is affecting maritime traffic through key chokepoints, particularly the Strait of Hormuz and knock-on effects across broader Middle East routings (including Red Sea network impacts).
 Major container lines have implemented emergency operational measures.

 Carrier updates

-• MSC: instructed vessels in/heading to the Gulf to proceed to safe shelter areas and has suspended bookings for worldwide cargo to the Middle East until further notice.
+• Instructed vessels in/heading to the Gulf to proceed to safe shelter areas and has suspended bookings for worldwide cargo to the Middle East until further notice.

-• CMA CGM: has advised emergency measures and diversions, including moving ships away from higher-risk corridors (with some services rerouted via the Cape of Good Hope).
+• Network adjustments and diversions are underway, including re-routing away from higher-risk corridors (with some services shifting via the Cape of Good Hope), creating schedule volatility and equipment imbalance risk.

 Operational observations

 Expect holding patterns, diversions and “bunching” effects: missed berths, rolled bookings, and recovery delays that can linger even after restrictions ease.
-Alternative discharge patterns may emerge as networks rebalance.
+Alternative discharge patterns may emerge as networks rebalance, with flow-on congestion shifting across hubs and feeder networks.

 --------------------